-- 54. TRA encourages self-assessment of Health Cost Recovery and welcomes submissions that show intent to voluntarily correct previous contraventions of the Act.
-Through the Voluntary Disclosure Program, an automobile insurer may make an application to correct inaccurate or incomplete information, or to disclose information not previously reported.
-Under the program, TRA has the authority to grant relief from any penalty or interest imposed under the Act. - 55.
-Examples of situations where the Voluntary Disclosure Program may apply to automobile insurers reporting under the Health Cost Recovery Program include failing to file a Health Cost Recovery Report as and when required, or filing a Health Cost Recovery Report but subsequently discovering that premiums were under-reported and in need of correction. - 56.
-The Voluntary Disclosure Program for the Health Cost Recovery Program is administered by the Corporate Audit Branch of TRA using the same guidelines and processes established for voluntary disclosures under the Corporate Income Tax Program, as applicable.
-For additional information on the Voluntary Disclosure Program, refer to Information Circular CT-11, Voluntary Disclosures.
+- TRA encourages self-assessment of Health Cost Recovery and welcomes submissions that show intent to voluntarily correct previous contraventions of the Act.
+Through the Voluntary Disclosure Program (VDP), an automobile insurer may apply to correct inaccurate or incomplete information, or disclose information not previously reported, including wilful circumventions of the Act.
+Examples of situations where the VDP may apply to an automobile insurer include failing to file a Health Cost Recovery Report as and when required or filing a Health Cost Recovery Report but subsequently discovering that premiums were under-reported and in need of correction. - In accordance with the terms of the VDP and further to the discretionary authority provided under the Act, TRA is empowered to grant relief from penalties or interest.
+However, the VDP is not intended to limit the discretionary authority of TRA to waive penalties or interest in other circumstances, such as those explained in the 'Waiver or Cancellation of Penalties or Interest' section. - 56.
+The VDP for the Health Cost Recovery Program is administered by the Corporate Audit Branch of TRA using the same guidelines and processes established for voluntary disclosures under the Corporate Income Tax Program, as applicable.
+For additional information on the VDP, refer to Information Circular CT-3, Corporate Income Tax Assessments, Audits and Dispute Resolution.